mdb1710/spendful-server/README.md

 ### Categories Endpoints

 ##### `get /api/categories`
-Retrieves all categories for user and default categories for new users
+Retrieves all categories for user

 ##### `post /api/categories`
 Allows user to add new categories